-Claims based on replacement value are going to be more costly for the insurance company, so this type of coverage has higher premiums than insuring items for their actual cash value.
+Claims based on replacement value are going to be more costly for the insurance company, so you can often save money on property insurance by opting for actual cash value coverage.

-Any business with tangible assets should consider business personal property insurance, especially if a loss of property would have a significant impact on its bottom line.
+Any business with tangible assets should consider business personal property insurance, especially if a loss of property would have a significant impact on your bottom line.

-Retail stores are a most obvious example of businesses that would benefit from business personal property insurance.
-A theft or fire that destroys inventory and equipment could put a hardware store, electronics store, or similar shop out of business.
+Retail stores are one example of businesses that benefit from business personal property insurance.
+A theft or fire that destroys inventory and equipment could put a bridal shop, electronics store, or other shop out of business.

-Beauty and hair salons can have expensive equipment and products that would put the owner in a bind if she had to replace these items out of her own pocket.
+Beauty and hair salons can have expensive equipment and products that would put the owner in a bind if they had to replace these items out of pocket.
 Likewise, consider the kind of loss a restaurant would suffer if it had to replace its tables, commercial ovens, and other items.

-While property insurance can provide protection for your business personal property, other common business risks, such as injuries to customers on your property, will require different types of insurance coverage.
+While property insurance provides protection for your business property, other common business risks, such as injuries to customers on your property, require different types of insurance coverage.
 Here's a short list of policies that may benefit your small business based on your industry, location, and unique needs.

 While BPP insurance covers items kept at your place of business, it does not include your business property while it’s in overland transit or stored at an off-site location.
 For this you would need inland marine insurance.
 It’s known as a “floater” policy because your coverage follows wherever your property goes.

-Your property insurance also doesn’t include any business-owned vehicles you may have.
+Your property insurance doesn’t cover any business vehicles you may have.
 For this you would need commercial auto insurance, which covers property damage, legal bills, and medical expenses if one of your vehicles is involved in an accident.

-You might also consider business interruption insurance, which covers lost revenues and related expenses if your business has to close because of a catastrophic event, such as a fire.
+You might also consider business interruption insurance, which covers lost revenue and related expenses if your business has to close temporarily because of a fire or other catastrophic event.

 Intellectual property, such as trademarks or patents your business may own, are not covered by business personal property insurance.
-Small businesses that are looking for this protection, such as publishers or media and advertising businesses, would need to look into media liability insurance or cyber liability insurance.
+Small businesses that are looking for this protection, such as publishers and other media and advertising businesses, would need to look into media liability insurance or cyber insurance.

 Are you ready to safeguard your business with commercial property insurance or another policy?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.